KnewHow/studyOpenGL/README.md

 # studyOpenGL
-a repository to study OpenGL
+Drawing a triangle with opengl!